matjaz99/alertmonitor/README.md

 Alertmonitor is a webapp for displaying active alerts in Prometheus.

-Alertmonitor is receiving alerts from Alertmanager on the HTTP endpoint: `/alertmonitor/webhook`.
+Alertmonitor receives alerts from Alertmanager on the HTTP endpoint: `/alertmonitor/webhook`.
-Alternatively, if webhook receiver is not configured, Alertmonitor can still pull alerts directly from Prometheus.
+Alternatively, if webhook receiver is not configured, Alertmonitor can pull alerts directly from Prometheus.
-Ideally both approaches can be used in combination.
-This way you'll always receive alert immediately when it is fired and yet it offers possibility to *synchronize* alerts with Prometheus in case if any alert has been lost.
+Ideally both approaches should be used in combination.
+This way you'll always receive alert immediately when it is fired, and yet it
+*synchronizes* alerts with Prometheus in case if any alert (or clear) has been lost.

 Alertmonitor automatically correlates firing and resolving alerts to display current state of active alarms.